jorendorff/git-ignorance/ignorance.md

 1. Recover the old file: `git checkout HEAD FILE1`

 2. Get rid of the new one:  `git rm -f FILE2`

-> What happens if I type `git add .git`?
-Is that bad?

-Nothing happens. git silently ignores this, I imagine because this happens every time you do `git add .*`.

-If you try something more specifically wrong, like `git add .git/` or `git add .git/HEAD`, you get an error message.